Chr0my1702/Screenshot-Scraper/README.md

 Here's a video on how to run it, [here]() (TODO: make video)

 2) Run the long way:
-Install Python, then download the project, install the requirements and run main.py (use guides online, i cant explain it that well as them)
+Install Python, then download the project, install the requirements and run menu.py (use guides online, i cant explain it that well as them)

-## Bugs:

-1) When deleting the first or last image, it may bug out, just press on the forward or backwards arrow.